 Previous research suggests having community members monitor health service providers can improve the delivery of health services, and greatly improve child health as a result.
 In Uganda, researchers conducted a large-scale randomized evaluation of a program called Accountability Can Transform (ACT) Health that followed this model.
 It provided community members and health care workers information about the quality of their local health services and brought them together to create action plans for how to improve local health service accountability, delivery, and quality.
 The evaluation found that the program marginally improved the quality of treatment patients received and increased patient satisfaction twenty months after the program began.
 However, the program did not affect how often people sought health care or improve health outcomes.
 There is also no evidence that the program increased monitoring or bottom-up pressure by community members.

-In 2015, the under-five mortality rate in low-income countries was 76 deaths per 1000 live births—about 11 times the average rate in high-income countries (7 deaths per 1000 births).
-In Sub-Saharan Africa, more than half of these deaths were caused by diseases that could have been prevented or treated if the children had had access to a small number of proven, inexpensive services.
-Improving local access to these services is therefore a priority for the region.
+According to the World Health Organization, the the under-five mortality rate in low-income countries in 2015 was 76 deaths per 1000 live births, which was about 11 times the average rate in high-income countries.1 In sub-Saharan Africa, more than half of these deaths were caused by diseases that could have been prevented or treated if the children had had access to a small number of proven, inexpensive services.2 Improving local access to these services is therefore a priority for the region.

 The study took place in 16 districts across four regions of Uganda.
 While Uganda has seen a decline in child, infant, and neonatal mortality rates in recent years—under-five mortality rates were cut in half between 2006 and 2016— the country still falls in the bottom quartile of the world distribution on most basic health measures.
 Since 2001, public health services in Uganda have been free of charge.
 However, Ugandan health staff are underpaid and facilities are poorly funded.
 Resource management tends to be weak, resulting in missing medicines and high absenteeism rates among health workers.